codechenx/academic-resume/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- bioinformatics
+- Bioinformatics
-- data science
+- Data Science

 # Education to show in About widget
 education: